magento/devdocs/guides/v2.3/graphql/reference/customer.md

 The `customer` query returns information about the logged-in customer.

 The `isEmailAvailable` query checks whether the specified email has already been used to create a customer account.
-A value of `true` indicates the customer can use the email address to create an account.
+A value of `true` indicates the email address is available, and the customer can use the email address to create an account.

 ### Syntax